viperadnan-git/iHospital/README.md

 The future development of iHospital includes the addition of a **Bed Management System**, which will enable:

-- Tracking of bed availability in real-time.
+- 🛏️ Tracking of bed availability in real-time.
-- Management of bed assignments for patients.
+- 📋 Management of bed assignments for patients.
-- Integration with patient admission and discharge processes.
+- 🔄 Integration with patient admission and discharge processes.

 ## Technologies Used

-- **SwiftUI**: For building the native user interface.
+- **📱 SwiftUI**: For building the native user interface.
-- **Swift**: The programming language used for development.
+- **⚡ Swift**: The programming language used for development.
-- **Supabase**: Backend as a service for database management and authentication.
+- **🗄️ Supabase**: Backend as a service for database management and authentication.

 ## Installation